roshanigabhale27/langchain-typescript-study-helper/README.md

-# langchain-typescript-study-helper
+# LangChain TypeScript AI Study Helper

-A TypeScript AI Study Helper built with LangChain demonstrating LLM integration, prompt templates, memory, chains, agents, tools, and LangSmith tracing for debugging and observability.
+A beginner-friendly TypeScript project that demonstrates the fundamentals of building AI applications using LangChain.
+This project showcases model integration, prompt templates, memory, context management, chains, agents, tools, and LangSmith tracing.
-LangChain TypeScript AI Study Helper

-Project Overview
+## Project Overview

-This project demonstrates the fundamentals of building AI applications using LangChain and TypeScript.
-The application acts as an AI Study Helper that accepts user questions, processes them through prompts and memory, generates responses using an LLM, and uses agents to decide when tools should be executed.

-The goal of this project is to understand how modern AI applications are structured and how LangChain simplifies the development process.

-Introduction to LangChain
+This project implements an AI Study Helper that allows users to ask questions and receive intelligent responses powered by a Large Language Model (LLM).
+The application demonstrates how prompts, memory, chains, and agents work together to create a practical AI-powered system.

+## What is LangChain?

-LangChain is an open-source framework that helps developers build applications powered by Large Language Models (LLMs).
-Instead of manually managing prompts, memory, tools, and workflows, developers can use LangChain's built-in components to create scalable and maintainable AI systems.
+LangChain is an open-source framework designed to simplify the development of applications powered by Large Language Models.
+It provides reusable components for managing prompts, memory, tools, agents, and workflows.

+Instead of manually handling every interaction with an LLM, developers can use LangChain to build scalable and maintainable AI applications more efficiently.

-Why Use LangChain
+## Why Use LangChain?

-LangChain provides several advantages:
+LangChain offers several advantages:

-Reusable prompt templates

-Conversation memory management

-Chain-based workflows

-Agent-driven decision making
+- Prompt Templates for reusable prompts
+- Memory management for conversations
+- Chains for structured workflows
+- Agents for dynamic decision-making

-Tool integration
+- Tool integration for external actions

-Multi-model support
+- Support for multiple AI models

-Easy debugging and monitoring with LangSmith
+- LangSmith integration for debugging and monitoring

-Project Workflow
+## Application Workflow

-The application follows the flow below:
+The application follows the process below:

-User submits a question
+1. User enters a question.

-A prompt template formats the input
+2. A prompt template formats the request.

-Memory loads previous conversation history
+3. Memory loads previous conversation history.

-The model generates a response
+4. The model receives context and generates a response.

-An agent decides whether a tool should be used
+5. An agent determines whether a tool is needed.

-The final response is returned to the user
+6. The final response is returned to the user.

-Model Integration
+## Model Integration

-The project uses an OpenAI chat model through LangChain.
+The project connects to an OpenAI chat model using LangChain.

 ```typescript
 import { ChatOpenAI } from "@langchain/openai";